 There are many services available to meet the needs of all students.
-Links for each division of Pupil Services are below.
+A link for each division of Student Services is below.

 Health Services: The school health program is a part of the child’s total school experience.
 While the primary responsibility for a child’s health rests with the parents, the school assists parents in developing and maintaining a high level of health for each student.

 The responsibility of education and the goal of the school health is to increase the health knowledge of the school/community population so that we may favorably influence skills, attitudes and practices relating to each child’s growth and development.

 The specific objectives of the school health program include:

 · Continual appraisal of each student’s health status including assessment of immunizations in the accordance with Pennsylvania’s Health Department requirements.

 · Maintaining a screening program in the following areas: vision, hearing, scoliosis, and physical exams.

 · Promoting positive health awareness and self-esteem for each child.

 · Detecting health problems and assisting families in the outside referral process.

 · Providing health resources to students, families and staff.